CBogdan01/my-book-app/README.md

-Here is a polished, professional `README.md` file tailored for your submission.
-It explicitly connects your code back to the requirements in the scenario (like accessibility and error handling) to show the reviewer you hit every target.

-You can save this as `README.md` in your project root.

----

 # 📚 Book List Component

 A reusable, accessible React component designed to display a list of books with interactive features.
 This project demonstrates modern React practices, robust error handling, and accessibility compliance.